wminkstein/jammit-s3/README.md

     use_cloudfront: version
     cloudfront_dist_id: XXXXXXXXXXXXXX  # <- optional, not used for versioning
     cloudfront_domain: xyzxyxyz.cloudfront.net
-    cloudfront_cname: static.yourdomain.com # <- this is optional, and CF distribution needs to be configured for CNAMEs

 When configured for asset versioning, jammit-s3 inserts a cache busting token right in the asset path, causing browsers and cacheing proxies to refetch it